 Regarding the ongoing regulatory scrutiny, Securities and Exchange Board of India (SEBI) has completed 23 of 24 investigations into the Adani group and is expected to complete the pending investigation shortly.
 Negative outcomes from conclusion of investigations over Adani group adversely impacting financial flexibility of APL will be a key rating monitorable.

 Rating sensitivities: Factors likely to lead to rating actions

 Positive factors

-- Improvement in business risk profile as characterised by firming up of long-term PPAs at remunerative tariff for exposed capacity and significant traction in commissioning capacity under development. - Faster-than-expected deleveraging as reflected by total external debt to EBIDTA remaining below 2.25x on a sustained basis.
+• Improvement in business risk profile as characterised by firming up of long-term PPAs at remunerative tariff for exposed capacity and significant traction in commissioning capacity under development.